canonical/ubuntu-pro-docs/subscription-management.rst

 Your subscription will automatically renew on its expiry date.
 You can check and update your renewal settings on the *Renewal settings* menu, for example, if your organisation does not allow auto-renewal.

 To renew your subscription after it has expired, log in to the `Ubuntu Pro dashboard <https://ubuntu.com/pro/dashboard>`_ and click *Renew subscription*.
-Alternatively, head to the `online shop <https://ubuntu.com/pro/subscribe>`_ and purchase what you need.
+Alternatively, you can purchase a new subscription via the `online shop <https://ubuntu.com/pro/subscribe>`_.

 ..
 Important::
    * Make sure that your payment method is up to date.
 To update your credit card information, go to *Payment Methods* on the `Ubuntu Pro dashboard <https://ubuntu.com/pro/dashboard>`_.